RichardNur/movie_app/README.md

 ## ✨ Features

+1. Maintain your personal Movie Database
+2. View the Movies and Details in the web Browser, using index.html

 - **Add Movies**: Add a movie to your database with details fetched from the OMDb API.
 - **List Movies**: View all movies in your collection along with their ratings and release years.
 - **Delete Movies**: Remove movies that you no longer want in your database.